stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The Sprocket test framework is primarily specified in TOML, which is expected to be within a `tests/` directory at the root of the WDL workspace. `sprocket test` does not require any special syntax or modification of actual WDL files, and any spec-compliant WDL workspace can create a `tests` directory respected by Sprocket.

-The `tests/` directory is expected to mirror the WDL workspace, where it should have the same path structure, but with `.wdl` file extensions replaced by `.toml` extensions.
-The TOML files contain tests for tasks and workflows defined at their respective WDL counterpart in the main workspace. e.g. a WDL file located at `data_structures/flag_filter.wdl` would have accompanying tests defined in `tests/data_structures/flag_filter.toml`.
-Following this structure frees the TOML from having to contain any information about _where_ to find the entrypoints of each test.
-All the test entrypoints (tasks or workflows) in `tests/data_structures/flag_filter.toml` are expected to be defined in the WDL located at `data_structures/flag_filter.wdl`.
+The Sprocket test framework is primarily specified in TOML, which is expected to be in a file of the same basename as the WDL being tested, but with the `.wdl` extension replaced by `.toml`. `sprocket test` does not require any special syntax or modification of actual WDL files, and any WDL workspace can begin writing tests without needing to refactor their WDL documents.
+Following this pattern frees the TOML from having to contain any information about _where_ to find the entrypoint of each test.
+For example, all the test entrypoints (tasks or workflows) in `data_structures/flag_filter.toml` are expected to be defined in the WDL located at `data_structures/flag_filter.wdl`.

-Any task or worklow defined in `data_structures/flag_filter.wdl` can have any number of tests associated with it in `tests/data_structures/flag_filter.toml`.
+Any task or workflow defined in `data_structures/flag_filter.wdl` can have any number of tests associated with it in `data_structures/flag_filter.toml`.
 To write a set of tests for a task `validate_string_is_12bit_int` in `flag_filter.wdl`, the user will define an array of tables in their TOML with the header `[[validate_string_is_12bit_int]]`.
 Multiple tests can be written for the `validate_string_is_12bit_int` task by repeating the `[[validate_string_is_12bit_int]]` header.
 The `validate_flag_filter` workflow can be tested the same way, by defining a TOML array of tables headered with `[[validate_flag_filter]]`.
 Under each of these headers will be a TOML table with all the required information for a single test.

 An example TOML for specifying a suite of tests for [the `flag_filter.wdl` document in the `workflows` repo](https://github.com/stjudecloud/workflows/blob/main/data_structures/flag_filter.wdl) would look like: